MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-copyfiles-directive.md

 <a href="" id="0x00000020--copyflg-no-version-dialog--"></a>**0x00000020** (COPYFLG_NO_VERSION_DIALOG)
 Do not write over a file in the destination directory with the source file if the existing file is newer than the source file.

-Beginning with Windows Vista and later operating systems, Windows respects this flag for all INF files, including digitally signed INF files.

-Prior to Windows Vista this flag is irrelevant to digitally signed INF files.
-If a [driver package](driver-packages.md) is digitally signed, Windows installs the package as a whole and does not selectively omit files in the package based on other versions already present on the computer.
+The newer check is done using the file version, as extracted from the VS_VERSIONINFO file version resource.
+For more info, see https://docs.microsoft.com/windows/desktop/menurc/version-information.
+If the target file is not an executable or resource image, or the file does not contain file version information, then file timestamps are not considered.

 <a href="" id="0x00000040---copyflg-overwrite-older-only-"></a>**0x00000040** (COPYFLG_OVERWRITE_OLDER_ONLY)
 Copy the source file to the destination directory only if the file on the destination is superseded by a newer version.
 This flag is irrelevant to digitally signed INF files.
+The version check uses the same procedure as that described above in COPYFLG_NO_VERSION_DIALOG.

 <a href="" id="0x00000400--copyflg-replaceonly--"></a>**0x00000400** (COPYFLG_REPLACEONLY)
 Copy the source file to the destination directory only if the file is already present in the destination directory.